Our projects for young people are now running throughout Hertfordshire. Join one in your area now!

 - View on map...

 The Duke of Edinburgh’s Award (DofE) is a real adventure from beginning to end.
 It doesn’t matter who you are or where you are from, you just need to be ready to jump into the best time of your life!
-Come along to the Services for Young People Three Rivers Team's DofE sessions which are held at the South Oxhey Young People's Centre.
+Get in touch with the Services for Young People East Herts Team to join!

 Why should you get involved?